jamiemccrindle/foldr.uk/foldr-uk-website/blog/2021-04-10-terraform-rotate-secrets.md

 tags: [terraform, secrets]
 ---

-In this series, I'll be describing how to safely rotate Azure Service Principal credentials stored in a GitHub Actions Secret using Terraform.

-In this blog post, I'll focus on how to rotate secrets in Terraform.

 Rotating secrets is a Good Thing&trade; as it limits the length of a time a compromised set of credentials can be used for.

 It's quite difficult to make secret rotation atomic i.e. changing a secret in your identity provider at exactly the same